socius-org/RedditHarbor/README.md

 In plain language:

-- It **connects to the Reddit API** and downloads submissions, comments, user profiles etc.
+- **✨ Comprehensive API Data Collection**: Gather Reddit submissions, comments, and user profiles directly from the official data API.

-- It allows **anonymising any personally identifiable information (PII)** to protect user privacy and comply with IRBs
+- **🔒 Privacy-Preserving**: Anonymise PII to protect user privacy and meet ethical/IRB standards.

-- It then **stores this data in an organized database** (Supabase) that you control
-- You can then **export the database to CSV/JSON/JPEG formats** for your analysis
+- **📦 Controlled Data Storage**: Store collected data in your own secure database for accessibility and organisation.

+- **📈 Highly Scalable**: Handle massive datasets with millions of rows through efficient pagination.

+- **🕹️ Configurable Collection**: Tailor data gathering to your specific needs via adjustable parameters.

+- **📂 Analysis-Ready Exports**: Export to CSV, JSON, JPEG for seamless integration with analysis tools.

+- **🔄 Temporal Metric Tracking**: Regularly update post metrics like scores, upvote ratios, awards over time - unlike static snapshot databases.

+- **⚡ Smart Update Intervals**: Automatically adjust update frequency based on dataset size for optimised API efficiency.

 Minimum coding required after the initial setup!
 The tool is designed specifically for researchers with limited coding backgrounds.

 ## Prerequisites

+For a more detailed step-by-step instructions, see our [documentation](https://socius-org.github.io/RedditHarbor/pages/prerequisites.html).

 **Reddit API**: You need a Reddit account to access the Reddit API.
 Follow [Reddit's API guide](https://www.reddit.com/wiki/api/) to register as a developer and create a script app.
 This will provide the credentials (PUBLIC_KEY and SECRET_KEY) needed to authenticate with Reddit.